hashicorp/design-system/website/docs/about/contribution.md

 Based on the evaluation criteria, there are different possible outcomes:

 - We start or plan to **dedicate time and resources to the project**.
-We plan a kickoff with the Requestor to further discuss the project.
+We plan a kickoff with the requestor to further discuss the project.
 - We believe there’s an **opportunity for future collaboration**, but don’t have time or resources to dedicate to it now.
 We’ll continue to monitor interest in the request and re-evaluate it in the (near) future.
 - We **can’t support this request**.
-We’ll provide guidance and suggestions on how to move forward, but the final decision on how to proceed with the work will be left to the Requestor.
+We’ll provide guidance and suggestions on how to move forward, but the final decision on how to proceed with the work will be left to the requestor.

 ### Kickoff meeting

-We’ll organize a Kickoff meeting with the Requestor (and any necessary stakeholders) for projects to which we can dedicate time and resources.
-In this Kickoff meeting, we aim to define the following:
+We’ll organize a kickoff meeting with the requestor (and any necessary stakeholders) for projects to which we can dedicate time and resources.
+In this kickoff meeting, we aim to define the following:

-- What resources from each team will be allocated to the project, and what each individual's role is
+- What resources from each team will be allocated to the project, and what each individual’s role is
 - What the scope of the project is (or if more discovery is necessary), and if the project can be delivered incrementally
 - What the timeline for the project is, and if there’s a deadline that needs to be met
 - What the open questions, risks, or unknowns are for this project